 - The MIT Libraries accepts no liability for the use of photos or film resulting from this activity.

 Commercial or news-related photography by news media or for MIT communications:

-- Individuals or news media requesting permission for commercial or news-related photography in the MIT Libraries should first contact the MIT Libraries Communications Officer.
-The MIT News Office may be contacted directly if the Communications Officer is not available.
+- Individuals or news media requesting permission for commercial or news-related photography in the MIT Libraries should first contact the MIT Libraries Director of Communications.
+The MIT News Office may be contacted directly if the Director of Communications is not available.

-- MIT departments requesting permission for filming or photography for communications purposes should contact the MIT Libraries Communications Officer and/or the Access Services Manager of the library in which the photos will be taken.
+- MIT departments requesting permission for filming or photography for communications purposes should contact the MIT Libraries Director of Communications.